StakerDAO/blend/docs/specification.md

 At this stage, USDC pool owner `approve`s the desired amount of USDC to the Orchestrator.

 After the distribution is started, the backend submits the orders to the Orchestrator in batches using `orchestrator.executeOrders(...)` method.
-This method can be invoked several times with different set of orders, the only requirement is that the orders are sorted from the lowest price (USDC/BLEND) to the highest.
+This method can be invoked several times with different set of orders, the only requirement is that the orders are sorted from the lowest price (USDC/BLND) to the highest.
 The Orchestrator contract does not enforce the ordering between batches but it does enforce the ordering within a single batch.

 For each order in a batch, the Orchestrator does the following:
-1. Burns `amount` of BLEND from the tender address.
+1. Burns `amount` of BLND from the tender address.
 2. Transfers `price * amount` of USDC to the redeemer wallet.

-If the USDC allowance is about to be exceeded at some point, the Orchestrator executes the order partially, i.e. it computes the amount of BLEND tokens it can buy with the current allowance, rounds the amount up and burns the corresponding amount of BLEND from the tender address.
+If the USDC allowance is about to be exceeded at some point, the Orchestrator executes the order partially, i.e. it computes the amount of BLND tokens it can buy with the current allowance, rounds the amount up and burns the corresponding amount of BLND from the tender address.

 For each burn operation, the dynamic fee is deduced.
 The fee is computed by the Registry contract and depends on the number of addresses that locked the funds on the particular tender address.